Machine Learning Terms and Methods

 Wasserstein loss

-One of the loss functions commonly used in generative adversarial networks, based on the earth mover's distance between the distribution of generated data and real data.
+One of the loss functions commonly used in generative adversarial networksarrow-up-right, based on the earth mover's distancearrow-up-right between the distribution of generated data and real data.

 Weight